imagingbook/JGraphix/README.md

 Though drawing graphics in Java is fun and eventually easy, getting the surrounding setup right can be a real challenge (not only) for beginning programmers.
-This class provides a simple setup for performing non-interactive drawing operations in Java and makes it extremely easy to get started with graphics.
+This package provides a simple setup for performing non-interactive drawing operations in Java and makes it extremely easy to get started with graphics.
-This software is intended for educational (student) use and thus neither safe nor recommended for real applications.
+The software is intended for educational (student) use and thus neither safe nor recommended for real applications.
 The implementation is based on Swing and AWT graphics.
 All standard AWT graphics operations can be used (see the
 <a href="https://docs.oracle.com/javase/8/docs/api/index.html?java/awt/Graphics2D.html">